 - Luxembourg are taking part in a full qualifying group stage for the first time.

-- Competing in UEFA Women's EURO 2022 from 6 to 31 July: Austria, Belgium, Denmark, England (hosts), Finland, France, Germany, Iceland, Italy, Netherlands (holders), Northern Ireland, Norway, Russia, Spain, Sweden, Switzerland.
-Austria, England and Northern Ireland are also in the same group.
+- Competing in UEFA Women's EURO 2022 from 6 to 31 July: Austria, Belgium, Denmark, England (hosts), Finland, France, Germany, Iceland, Italy, Netherlands (holders), Northern Ireland, Norway, Portugal*, Spain, Sweden, Switzerland. *Portugal replace Russia.

 3–11 October 2022